StuyFlow/StuyFlow.github.io/README.md

 ```
 git clone git@github.com:StuyFlow/StuyFlow.github.io.git
 ```
+Make sure you have Python3!!!
+Install flask by doing `pip3 install flask`.

 2.)
 Make a new branch to start doing your changes:
 ```
 git checkout -b <branch-name>